The Scholars Initiative is the research arm of the Museum of the Bible. A group of senior research

 scholars from academic institutions around the world are conducting primary research on items from

 the Museum of the Bible Collection—one of the world’s largest private collections of rare biblical

+texts and artifacts—through the Initiative.
 Leading experts in the fields of papyri; Aramaic, Greek,

 Latin, Hebrew, Egyptian and Ethiopic texts; Coptic, medieval, Middle Eastern, early Jewish and early

-authority and professor of early Christian writings.
+editor of early Christian writings.
 Holmes has spent more than three decades in higher education

-teaching on and researching New Testament texts.
+teaching on and researching New Testament and other early Christian texts.
 He coordinates the global

 The Scholars Initiative is addressing a two-fold need in biblical studies, equipping the next

 generation of scholars and researching a vast reservoir of primary sources.